roualdes/bridgestan/CONTRIBUTING.md

 * We use the C++1y standard for compilation (`-std=c++1y` in both clang and gcc).
 This is partway between C++11 and C++14, and is what Stan requires.

 * We try to write standards-compliant code that does not depend on features of specific platforms (except where needed for compatibility).
+Specifically, we do not use OS-dependent or compiler-dependent C++.
+Our C++ code does not depend on the `R.h` or `Python.h` headers, for example.
+On the other hand, adding new signatures to work with a specific language's style of foreign function interface is permitted (an example can be found in the R interface, which requires a particular pointer-based style).

 * We try to follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html), but (a) we allow C++ exceptions, and (b) we allow reference arguments.